Groundwork: Benefits of

 EAL lessons can include a variety of learning opportunities depending upon a student’s interests, abilities and desires.
 Often called “Groundwork”, these instructor-led lessons provide a unique opportunity for our participants to engage with the horses from the ground, learning essential techniques of horsemanship at a safe social distance from our instructors.
 Whether learning the importance of grooming and caring for your horse, practicing leading your horse, or learning about the different feed types and nutritional needs of your horse, there’s always something new to learn and a wide variety of horses to work with here at Halleck Creek Ranch.

 About the Sessions

-We currently offer EAL lessons in private, 45-minute, one-on-one sessions with trained instructors four days a week.
-We currently have groundwork sessions Tuesdays, Wednesdays, Thursdays and Saturdays.
+We currently offer EAL 30-minute lessons with oversight from trained instructors four days a week, Tuesday through Friday.
 The availability varies, so please contact Program Director Brenda Falco to learn more or sign up.